Kimserey/BlogArchive/20180817_msbuild_project_assets_json.md

 3. Allow direct editing of the file from VS without the need to unload

 **Note:**
 It isn't mandatory to be creating a .NET Core application to use the SDK-Style project file.
 The project file is linked to the version of MSBuild and whether it supports the compilation of the project.
 Therefore only MSBuild 15.0 will be able to understand it and comes installed with VS2017.
 In fact when creating an ASP.NET Core application project on .NET Framework using the VS template, it will create a SDK-Style project targeting .NET Framework.

 ## 3. Mixing SDK-Style project and old projects

 It is not always possible to use the `dotnet` CLI with a SDK-Style project.
-If the project targets .NET Framework and has dependencies on other projects that aren't SDK-Style projects, the only way to build will still remain using `msbuild.exe /t:restore;build` as the dependent libraries can't be compiled with `dotnet` CLI.
+If the project has dependencies on other projects that aren't SDK-Style projects, the only way to build will still remain using `msbuild.exe /t:restore;build` as the dependent libraries can't be compiled with `dotnet` CLI.

 ## Conclusion

-Today we saw what `project.assets.json` file used for and how we can fix the `Assets file 'C:\Projects\ConsoleApplication1\obj\project.assets.json' not found.
+Today we saw what `project.assets.json` file used for and how we can fix the `Assets file 'C:\[...]\obj\project.assets.json' not found.
 Run a NuGet package restore to generate this file.` issue.
 We then saw what were the differences between a project prior MSBuild 15.0 and a SDK-Style project and what are the advantages of SDK-Style projects.
 Hope you liked this post, see you next time!